The Quest for National Identity

 The Neo-Pharaonic phase was soon supplanted by new trends that challenged popular figurative traditions and promoted innovations in style and technique.
 Artists experimented with new forms of art such as Surrealism, Cubism, Dadaism, and abstraction.
 They published the first art journals and established the foundations of art criticism and pedagogy.
 In 1939, members of this generation founded the Art and Freedom group, which identified with the European antifascist resistance and rallied for freedom of expression.
 They opposed the prevalent view that European art threatened national identity, and called for a modern Egyptian art that melded global concerns and local heritage, encouraging individual rather than traditional collective expression (Ramsis Yunan, Untitled).

 Artists working outside the mainstream, exploring controversial subjects or using unconventional techniques, found themselves isolated, and many emigrated to the West, returning to Egypt almost annually to participate in exhibitions.
-These artists continue to have a significant impact on local trends (Hassan Fathi, Santa Moderna; Ghada Amer, Black Lisa; Liliane Karnouk, From Time Machine: Ancient Egypt and Contemporary Art).
+These artists continue to have a significant impact on local trends (Fathi Hassan, Santa Moderna; Ghada Amer, Black Lisa).
 In an effort to revitalize the visual arts, long burdened by government bureaucracy, the Youth Salon was established in the late 1980s to support emerging artists whose work in installation, video, and photography could not survive without institutional support.
 Three artists from this generation won Egypt’s first Venice Biennale award in 1995 (Medhat Shafik, The Silk Road).
 Still, this support was insufficient and many artists sought international patronage that led to an unprecedented number of exhibitions for Egyptian artists internationally and particularly in Europe.
-Artists of the 1990s were less concerned with cultural themes, national or regional ideology.
+Artists of the 1990s were less concerned with cultural themes or national/regional ideology.
 The focus of their art, situated as it is in their immediate political and social environment, is more specific and at the same time global in its humanity (Moataz Nasr, An Ear of Mud, Another of Dough; Mona Marzouk, Reconfigured Monuments).
 The work of this generation challenges the audience to interact with themes drawn from daily life; it both empowers the viewer and demands a response.